lisasiliu/cse15l-lab-reports/lab-report-week-3.md

 **Screenshot 3.** Show Past Searches

 * Method: handleRequest
-* Relevant Argument: URI url
+* Relevant Argument: URI url (in this case, https://localhost:4141/)
 * Relevant Value: getPath ("/", the home page that prints all prior added words)
 * Values: do not change during function